yfzzzyyls/dsdSim/README.md

 To run the **target model** by itself on a prompt:

 ```
-python main.py --role verify_target --model /home/ubuntu/models/llama-3.1-8b --prompt_text prompt.txt --sequence_length 128 --max_new_tokens 100 --profile
+python main.py --role verify_target --model /home/ubuntu/models/llama-3.1-8b --prompt_text prompt.txt --sequence_length 128 --profile
 ```

-This will load the 8B target model and generate 64 tokens continuing the prompt, printing each generated token as it arrives, followed by the full output text.
+This will load the 8B target model and generate tokens up to the sequence length, printing each generated token as it arrives, followed by the full output text.

 Similarly, to run the **draft model** by itself:

 ```
-python main.py --role verify_target --model /home/ubuntu/models/llama-3.2-1b --prompt_text prompt.txt --sequence_length 128 --max_new_tokens 100 --profile
+python main.py --role verify_draft --model /home/ubuntu/models/llama-3.2-1b --prompt_text prompt.txt --sequence_length 128 --profile
 ```

 This will use the 1B draft model to generate text token-by-token for the given prompt.

 *Note:* In verification modes, the model will be compiled on the fly if a compiled Neuron model is not found.
-By default, **`--sequence_length 128` is used; ensure you use the same sequence length that the model was compiled with (or specify** **`--sequence_length` accordingly) to avoid recompilation.
-The** `--max_tokens` option controls how many new tokens to generate for the prompt.
+By default, **`--sequence_length 128`** is used; ensure you use the same sequence length that the model was compiled with (or specify `--sequence_length` accordingly) to avoid recompilation.

+## **Key Parameters**

+### Common Parameters:
+- `--sequence_length`: Maximum sequence length (default: 128)
+- `--max_new_tokens`: Maximum number of tokens to generate
+- `--temperature`: Temperature for sampling (default: 1.0)
+- `--top_p`: Top-p for nucleus sampling (default: 0.9)
+- `--profile`: Enable performance profiling

+### Distributed-Specific:
+- `--gamma`: Number of draft tokens per verification step (default: 4)
+- `--batch`: Batch size for model compilation (default: 2)

+### Fused-Specific:
+- `--speculation_length`: Number of tokens to speculate at once (default: 5)
+- `--tp_degree`: Tensor parallelism degree (default: 2 for trn1.2xlarge)

-## **Supported features**
+## **Performance Notes**

+- **Distributed architecture**: ~34 tokens/second throughput
+- **Fused architecture**: ~19 tokens/second throughput
+- Fused models always use `batch_size=1` internally
+- Both architectures can use the same port (just not simultaneously)